ziyaaktas/node-express-image-processing-server/tasks_image-processor/module_1/module_1_tasks.md

 ## Export the app
 TASK 5:
-For our next task we will need to create our server.
-Let's open up `App.js`, inside the `api` directory.
+For our next task, we will need to create our server.
+Let's open up `app.js`, which is inside the `api` directory.
 Let's start out by requiring `"express"` and `"path"`.
 Next, create a `const` called `app`, and let's assign a call to the `express()` function.
 Next, let's `export` our `app` on the `module.exports` object.

 ## Respond with the form
 Task 6:
 Let's define a constant to represent the path to our `index.html` file.
 Call `path.join()`, and assign it to the constant we just created.
-Let's pass the current directory as the first argument, a string value of `'../client/index.html'` as the second argument.
+Let's pass the current directory as the first argument, a string value of `'../client/ index.html'` as the second argument.
 Let's call the `use()` method of our `app`.
 For the _route_ argument, let's pass a string of `'/*'`.
-For the route handler, we will pass an anonymous function that takes two paramters, `request` and `response` in that order.
+For the route handler, we will pass an anonymous function that takes two parameters, `request` and `response` in that order.
 Our route handler should call the `sendFile()` method of our `response` parameter.
-As its first argument, use the path to the index file `constantroot` we previously defined, and as its second argument use  '`index.html'`.
+As its first argument, use the path to the index file `constantroot` we previously defined, and as its second argument use
+'`index.html'`.

 Module Outro:
 At this point we have a working server that will serve our upload page.